crystal-lang/rfcs/text/0014-general-timeouts.md

 ABA issue in practice.
 For example, an UInt32 word with a 1 bit flag would need 2,147,483,648 iterations!

-For our use case, we can do with incrementing the value when we set the timeout only, the flag is enough to prevent multiple threads to unset the timeout, but we must increment the value when we set the timeout again so another thread trying to unset the timeout won't mistaken the new set timeout with an older one.

 The counterpart is that every waiter and timer event must know the current atomic value (thereafter called `cancelation token`) to be able to resolve the timeout.
+I believe this is an acceptable trade off.

 > [!NOTE]
 > Alternatively, we could allocate the atomic in the HEAP, but then every
 > timeout would depend on the GC, and we'd still need to save the pointer for
 > every waiter and timer.
 We can't store it on `Fiber` because we'd jump back
 > into the ABA problem.

+For our use case, we can rely on a few properties to choose the best atomic
+operation:

+1. The fiber can only be suspended once at a time, and can thus only be waiting on a single timeout (or a sleep) at a time.
+Last but not least, only the current fiber can decide to create a timeout (a third party fiber can't).
+   Hence we can merely set the value when setting the timeout (no need for CAS).

+2. The flag is enough to prevent multiple threads to unset the timeout in parallel, however we must increment the value when we *set the timeout again* to prevent another thread from mistakenly unset the new timeout.
+Hence setting the timeout must increment the value, but resolving can merely unset the flag.

+> [!TIP]
+> To keep the flag and the increment in the same atomic value, we can use an
+> UInt32 value, use bit 1 for the flag, so 0 and 1 denote the unset and set
+> states repectively, and use bits 2..32 to increment the value, thus adding 2
+> to do the increment—with more flags we'd shift the increment by 1 bit.
+>
+> Setting the timeout must get the atomic value, set the first bit and increment
+> by 2 (wrapping on overflow): `token = (atm.get | 1) &+ 2` while resolving the
+> timeout shall unset the first bit: `token & ~1`.

 ## Synchronization primitives